jacg/nain4/README.md

 This should copy the sources of the most basic example that is distributed with Geant4, into the local directory, configure it, compile it and execute it.

 If all goes well, an image of a detector should appear.
-Try typing `/run/beamOn 10` in the Geant4 shell, and some simulated events should appear on the image.
-Type `exit` or press `control-d` in the Geant4 shell, to exit.
+Try typing `/run/beamOn 10` in the `Session` box, and some simulated events should appear on the image.

 You should be able to modify the source code (for example increase the value of `env_sizeZ` in `B1/src/DetectorConstruction.cc` (change it from 30 to 130, to make the change obvious)) and run your modified version by repeating the earlier command `just run B1`.